gullerya/db-setup-action/readme.md

 - you MUST set environment variable `ACCEPT_EULA=Y` to express your awareness of it
 - the `username` MUST be `sa`
 - the `password` MUST meet strength requirements as per [this documentation (scroll to the `SA_PASSWORD` section)](https://hub.docker.com/_/microsoft-mssql-server)

+> Note: while the password strength may lead to use some special characters, it is better to avoid chars like `$`, `@` since they may cause misinterpretation issues during the docker execution.
+Let me know of any issue encounterd with this.